Indications for new scalar resonances at the LHC and a possible interpretation: The Indications and Consequences

 We will rather work with the more recent updates published by the LHC Collaborations themselves.
 As the properties of $H_{650}$ constitute an important part of this paper, we will briefly summarise the experimental results.

 The resonance $H_{650}$ has been indicated in various channels.
 The most important results came from CMS \cite{CMS:2022bcb}, who found the cross-section of $pp\to H_{650}\to W^+W^-$ to be 160~fb, assuming the production to be purely through the VBF process.
 This has a local (global) significance of $3.8\, (2.6)\sigma$.
-The significance becomes insignificant if the production, at least a large part of it, goes through gluon fusion (ggF).
+The significance becomes insignificant if the production, at least a large part of it, goes through ggF.

 The ATLAS Collaboration \cite{ATLAS:2020tlo,ATLAS:2021kog} looked for any possible resonance in the $ZZ$ decay channel in their 139 fb$^{-1}$ of data, ultimately leading to the 4-lepton as well as $\ell\nu\ell\nu$ signals.
 They found a mild excess of local (global) significance $2.4 \, (0.9)\sigma$ \cite{ATLAS:2020tlo}, peaking at 620 GeV.
 Considering the large width of this resonance, we may assume that this is the identical resonance that we call $H_{650}$.
 An important point to note is that for ATLAS too, the significance, however mild, shows only if the production is assumed to be entirely through VBF.
 This, of course, does not mean that ggF production is absent; it is just that such events are swamped under the background because of their topology.
 Also, the broadness of the line shape means that there is always the possibility of the signal being a superposition of more than one closely spaced resonances.
 While this is an interesting alternative, we will stick to the simpler assumption of only a single resonance in the present paper.
+One may, however, note that the null result of CMS in the 4-lepton channel is consistent with a small enough $ZZH_{650}$ coupling and/or a broad resonance \cite{CMS-ZZ}.

 CMS \cite{CMS:2022tgk} also found a $3.8 \, (2.8)\sigma$ local (global) excess at 650 GeV for the decay channel $H_{650}\to h_{95}h_{125}$.
 The exact analysis of this channel depends on the scalar potential.